Delawana Inn

-The Delawana Inn was a family hotel/resort in Honey Harbour on Georgian Bay, Ontario and now called Delawana Resort.
+The Delawana Resort is a Canadian hotel and resort in Honey Harbour in Georgian Bay, Ontario.
+It was formerly called Delawana Inn.

 History

-The evolution of the tourism industry in Simcoe County and Muskoka followed the great water routes of the trappers, loggers, and voyageurs.

-Honey Harbour and the site of the Delawana Inn had all of the natural features of a good harbour, protection from the elements, and a beach area for bathing.
+Honey Harbour and the site of the Delawana Inn had a beach area for bathing.

-The sharp eye of entrepreneur Nathan Nickerson identified the site as a perfect location for a hotel.
+Nathan Nickerson identified the site as a suitable location for a hotel.
 Nickerson and his wife Anne, had operated a store in Midland for twelve years, a sawmill, Nickerson Brothers' Mills in Hogg's Bay, (Victoria Harbour) and with his sons Albert and Charles, established the hotel known as the Victoria House on the present site of The Delawana Inn & Resort.

-When the hotel opened its doors in 1897, Mr. Nickerson was approximately seventy years old.
-People thought he "lost his mind", to leave such a lucrative business as the lumber trade, but Nathan was convinced that the Honey Harbour district would become more popular for tourism than the famed Thousand Islands of the St. Lawrence.
+When the hotel opened its doors in 1897, Nickerson was approximately seventy years old.

 For fifteen cents, according to the ad in the Midland Free Press, the steamer "Odessa" would take guests from Victoria Harbour to Honey Harbour.
 All guests and supplies had to be transported by boat since there were no roads.
 Accommodations were available for the night or the week.
 Guests had the use of boats, meals were supplied, picnic lunches created, and ice cream and confectioneries were available.
 The hotel was a two-story wooden structure with extensive verandahs.
-During the early years, Victoria House was a popular fishing camp without electricity or telephones!
+During the early years, Victoria House was a fishing camp without electricity or telephones.

 In the 1920s, Charles Nickerson, Nathan's son, sold Victoria House to the Grisé brothers; they had operated The Royal Hotel (a four storey building with a dock c.
 1903 and closed mid 1970s then demolished) across the channel on Royal Island.
 Fred Grisé, who had managed a liquor store in Penetanguishene until prohibition ended that venture, took over the operation of the mainland hotel.
 Fred's son, Didace, along with Fred's daughter-in-law, Mary, became the managers.
-Didace and Mary raised five sons and four daughters while running the resort!